csetiawan88/notetaker/README.md

 2. Run `npm install` to install all dependencies.
 3. To run the application locally, run `node server.js` in your command prompt.
 4. And then open `http://localhost:8888` in your browser.
-5. To end your server in your command prompt type: control + c
+5. To end your server in your command prompt type: Ctrl + c
 6. Else click deployed site (HEROKU):

 ## Screenshot